mendix/docs/content/howto/tutorials/build-an-employee-directory-app-easy-4-add-pages-to-the-user-interface.md

 Before starting with this how-to, make sure you have completed the following prerequisite:

-* Complete the third how-to in this series: [How to Build an Employee Directory App (Beginner) Step 3: Publish and View Your App](build-an-employee-directory-app-beginner-3-publish-and-view-your-app)
+* Complete the third how-to in this series: [How to Build an Employee Directory App (Easy) Step 3: Publish and View Your App](build-an-employee-directory-app-easy-3-publish-and-view-your-app)

 ## 3 Adding Pages to the User Interface